Dzaakk/Learning-Notes/Networking-and-Communication/Internet-Identity.md

 Now imagine a website like YouTube.\
 One server can't handle millions of users — so they use **many servers** behind the scenes.

-The ***load balancer** sits in front and distributes incoming requests accross those servers to:
+The **load balancer** sits in front and distributes incoming requests accross those servers to:
 - Prevent any single server from overloading.
 - Improve reliability (if one server fails, others handle the traffic).
 - Increase performance (serve users from the fastest or nearest machine).

 ### How it works:
-1. The client sends as requet to the **load balacner's IP**.
+1. The client sends as requet to the **load balancer's IP**.
 2. The load balancer forwards that request to one of many **backend servers**.
 3. When one server gets busy, the load balancer ashifts new requests to others.